 Relevant and high-quality evaluation is an important tool to track the progress, results and effectiveness of international development programs.
 USAID's evaluation findings are shared as widely as possible, with a commitment to full and active disclosure, per the Evaluation Policy, which sets high standards for ensuring quality, relevance and transparency.
-Final USAID evaluation reports are available to the public at the Development Experience Clearinghouse, USAID’s online document archive available at http://dec.usaid.gov.
-(See also the Progress and Data page of USAID's website for additional performance and results reporting).
+Final USAID evaluation reports are available to the public at the Development Experience Clearinghouse.
+(See also the Performance Reporting page of USAID's website for additional performance and results reporting).
 To learn more about evaluation at USAID, please visit www.usaid.gov/evaluation.

 Country Development Cooperation Strategies (CDCS)